 Tip: Instead of taking a taxi back to the hotel from the Dockyards, take the ferry to Hamilton.
 It requires a token ($4) and the ride takes just under 20 minutes.

 By far the coolest thing I saw in Bermuda besides the beautiful beaches was Crystal Cave.
 There are actually two caves on the property: one is Crystal and the other is Fantasy.
 It costs $20 for one cave (takes 30-40 minutes) or $27 for two (takes 1 hour and 15 minutes).
 Every group gets a tour guide, and ours (Owin) was one of the best guides I’ve ever had.
 He was funny, interesting, and had passion.
 We only explored the Crystal cave, but that was good enough for me since I’m not much of a cave person and after the Chilean miners’ incident I don’t feel the need to push my luck.
 Besides, with all the earthquakes happening these days, I’m not taking any chances.

-Here’s a slide show and video of my long weekend in Bermuda.
-I hope you enjoy it as much as I did my trip.
-Here are a couple helpful websites.
+Here are a slide show and video of my long weekend in Bermuda.
+I hope you enjoy it as much as I did on my trip.